UstDoesTech/UstDoesTech/README.md

 - 🌱 I’m currently learning **lots of Python**

-- 👨‍💻 All of my projects are available at [ustdoes.tech](ustdoes.tech)
+- 👨‍💻 All of my articles are available at [ustdoes.tech](ustdoes.tech)

-- 📝 I regularly write articles on [https://www.ustdoes.tech/](https://www.ustdoes.tech/)

-- 💬 Ask me about **Databricks, Data Engineering, BI, Azure**
+- 💬 Ask me about **Databricks, Data Engineering, Data Analytics, BI, Azure, Data Strategy**

 - 📫 How to reach me **ust@ustdoes.tech**